saf-dmitry/taskpaper-mode/README.md

 - `file:/username@host:filename.txt`
 - `/username@host:filename.txt`

 Absolute file links are starting with `/` or `~/`.
 Relative file links starting with `./` or `../` are relative to the location of your TaskPaper file.
 Spaces in file links must be protected using backslash, e.g., `./my\ file.txt`.
-File links to non-existing local files are highlighted using different face.
+By default, file links to non-existing local files highlight red.

 The command `C-c C-l` (`taskpaper-insert-file-link-at-point`) inserts a plain file link at point offering standard minibuffer completion to select the name of the file.
 The path to the file is inserted relative to the directory of the current TaskPaper file, if the linked file is in the current directory or in a subdirectory of it, or if the path is written relative to the current directory using `../`.
 Otherwise an absolute path is used, if possible with `~/` for your home directory.
 You can force an absolute path with `C-u` prefix.